pbonetti01-hash/PrecisionStrengthCo/README.md

 - **Responsive Design:** Fully optimized for mobile, tablet, and desktop.
 - **Interactive Theme:** Switch between Light and Dark mode.
 - **Clean Forms:** User-friendly contact and inquiry forms.

+## 🤖 AI and Assets Disclosure
+To create a realistic visual experience, some assets in this project were generated or sourced using Artificial Intelligence:
+- **Images:** Backgrounds and training scenes were generated using **Llama 4** (Image Gen) or similar models.
+- **Portraits:** The founder's image was sourced from **This Person Does Not Exist**, ensuring privacy and original content.

 ## 📝 Credits
 Developed by **Pedro Bonetti** as a portfolio project inspired by the [freeCodeCamp CSS Course](https://youtu.be/OXGznpKZ_sA?si=MVceWAejuxoFQcR0).